 Dr. Todd Wolynn was an invited, featured speaker at the 3rd Annual Summit on Breastfeeding in Washington, D.C.
 Dr. Wolynn's talk, "Breastfeeding -- So Easy Even a Doctor Can Support It!", was well-received by an audience of about one hundred national health and policy leaders at the event sponsored by the Academy of Breastfeeding Medicine.

 For the sixth consecutive year, Dr. Todd Wolynn is named a Pittsburgh Magazine "Top Doc."
-You can see the magazine feature here.

 Dr. Todd Wolynn publishes a letter to the editor of the Pittsburgh Post-Gazette, "The IRS Breastfeeding Decision Makes Sense," in response to an earlier Post-Gazette article about the "debate" stirred by tax deductions for breastfeeding supplies.